vortepk/mmm_rabbidz/README.md

 Your goal is to save as much rabbits as you can from green dude.<br/>
 Left click / space key / tap to jump.
 Each rabbit jumps only once.<br/>
 Every saved rabbit (who jumped over a dude) gives +1 to your score.<br/>
-Green dude accelerates at every new level.<br/>
+Green dude moderately accelerates at every new level (but sometimes very sharply).<br/>
 Only 3 rabbits is admitted to be eaten.
 Otherwise, game is over.<br/>
 For now, there is only 9 available levels.
 If you pass them - you win.<br/>

 ### Bugs:
-Game in development.
-Therefore, there is a bugs which can appear during gameplay.
-I know about them :smile:
+There is a bugs which can appear during gameplay.
+Don't judge strictly :smile:

-### Next steps:
-There is still a lot of to do.
-I invest my free time to this project and gradually approaching the moment when game development will be finished.

-### Main tasks:
+### What's next?
-1. Gameplay
-2. Design
-3. Compatibility
+The project is frozen due to desire to work more on my own game projects.

 ## Screenshot
 <img src="https://github.com/vortepk/mmm_rabbidz/blob/master/images/gameplay.png" alt="Screenshot" />